dpsanders/intermediate_julia_2019/README.md

 The [`live`](live) folder now contains copies of the notebooks from the workshop, including solutions to most of the exercises, although they are a bit messy.

-A recording of the workshop will be available soon.
+The video recording of the workshop was unfortunately unusable.